browserpad/browserpad/README.md

 Browserpad will always be a **plain**text editor: no markdown/html preview, no WYSIWIG, no rich text editing.

-It will also always be based on a data URI, so that the loading is instantaneous, and you can save it as a bookmark which will work in the browser even if you're offline.
+It will also remain based on a data URI, so that the loading is instantaneous, and you can save it as a bookmark which will work in the browser even if you're offline.
+(This position may be revised in the interest of code readability.)

 Hopefully these principles will prevent feature creep and keep the tool focused,